tjingsheng/tp/docs/UserGuide.md

 #### 5.5.5 Tag a note: `note tag`

 Adds a tag to the specified note according to the index.
 This is useful when:
+- you wish to group your notes with specific words.
-- you want to easily view the different key points of the note.
+- you wish to easily view the different key points of the note.

 **Format:** `note tag [index] [tag]`

-**Example:**
+**Example:** `note tag [1] [important]`
+- This adds "important" tag to the note with index 1.

+Refer to Figure 5.5.5 to view the outcome of the execution of the command:

 <div class="centered-container">
   <img src="images/NoteTagUi.png" alt="Note Tag UI" class="resized-image">
 </div>
 <div class = "centered-content" >
-  <p class = "image-caption"> Figure 1.3 Shows the notes updated with a tag you have specified.
+  <p class = "image-caption"> Figure 5.5.5 Shows the notes updated with a tag you have specified.
 </div>

 <br />